 The few rules for earning a Minor in Mathematics are stated in the UC San Diego General Catalog under the heading “Minor in Mathematics”.
 The general campus procedure for choosing a minor is stated here.

-Unlike majoring in mathematics, which has had an application process since the Department became capped, no application is needed to minor in mathematics.
+Unlike majoring in mathematics, which has an application process because the Department is capped, no application is needed to minor in mathematics.

-With instructor approval and Department approval (via petition) you can take mathematics graduate courses and have them applied toward the requirements of a mathematics minor.
+With instructor approval on an Add/Change/Drop Card (obtainable at the Department front desk or from a Department advisor) and submission of an Undergraduate Student Petition (obtainable here), you can take mathematics graduate courses and have them applied toward the requirements of a mathematics minor.